AzfarJavithAli/AzfarJavithAli/README.md

 - 🌱 Exploring **AI/ML** and how it's reshaping the software development landscape

 - 💡 Foundation in **Java, SQL, HTML & CSS**, now expanding into full-stack development

-- 🎯 Goal: land a software developer role at a top tech company

 - 📚 Learning actively through **LeetCode, HackerRank and hands-on projects**